Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history: The proposed methodology

-As $\psi_1,\ldots, \psi_K$ in the MSM (\ref{eq: MSM main}) are parameters representing the effect of the same treatment received at different time points, it is reasonable to assume that they have the same sign, i.e., (A4.1) or (A4.2).
-The model in (A5) would be compatible with many cases, as it takes into account the heterogeneity of effects due to the actual treatment history received.
-In real-world data, (A6) would hold because people who have received treatment at the last $m$ time points are more likely to have received treatment at the past time point than those who have not received treatment at the last $m$ time points.
+To help with understanding, we also give the corollary under sufficient conditions of (A4) or (A4)', which are more intuitively interpretable as follows. \begin{corollary} Assume (A1)--(A3).
+Then, for $m=1,...,K$, the following statements hold: \begin{itemize} \item[(i)] Assume the MSM (\ref{eq: MSM saturated}).
+Further assume\\ \rm{\textbf{(A5)} Elements of $\{\psi_{S\cup T}\mid S\subseteq\{m+1,...,K\},T\subseteq\{1,...,m\},S\neq\emptyset\}$ have same sign.}\\ \rm{\textbf{(A6)} $0<p_{1,S}^{(m)}-p_{0,S}^{(m)}<1$ and $0<p_{1,S}^{(m)}-\mathbb{P}\left[\prod_{j\in S }{A}(K-j)=1\right]<1$ for $S\neq \emptyset\subseteq\{m+1,...,K\}$.}\\ \textit{Then, the statement (\ref{eq: SWvsRSW}) holds.} \item[(ii)] \textit{Especially, assume the MSM (\ref{eq: MSM main}).
+Further assume}\\ \rm{\textbf{(A5)'} Elements of $\{\psi_{m+1},...,\psi_K\}$ have same sign.}\\ \rm{\textbf{(A6)'} $0<q_j^{(m)}<1$} for $j=m+1,...,K$.\\ \textit{Then, the statement (\ref{eq: SWvsRSW}) holds.} \end{itemize} \end{corollary} It is important to note that the additional assumptions required for Corollary 2 are generally not satisfied in real data.
+However, as discussed below, they may be reasonable under certain circumstances.
+As $\psi_{S}$ in the MSM (\ref{eq: MSM saturated}) or $\psi_j$ in the MSM (\ref{eq: MSM main}) are the parameters representing the effect of the same treatment received at different time points, there are some cases where assuming that they have the same sign, i.e., (A5) or (A5)' is reasonable.
+In some real-world data, (A6) or (A6)' would hold because people who have received treatment at the last $m$ time points are more likely to have received treatment at the past time point than those who have not received treatment at the last $m$ time points.
+In Section \ref{subsec: ana results}, we empirically check these assumptions for our applied data.

-Now the following theorem holds for ${\theta}_{sw}^{(m)}$ and ${\theta}_{rsw}^{(m)}$.
-The proof is given in Supplementary material. \begin{thm} Assume (A1)--(A3), (A5) and (A6).
-Furthermore, assume either (A4.1) or (A4.2).
-Then, the following statement holds: